Jason Reynolds: Track series (2016–2025)

 The Track series follows a different protagonist in each novel, all of whom are members of the Defenders, an elite track team.
 In 2016, Reynolds published Ghost, a National Book Award Finalist for Young People's Literature.
 Reviewing Ghost in The New York Times, Kate Messner said that in his title character, Reynolds has created a protagonist "whose journey is so genuine that he's worthy of a place alongside Ramona and Joey Pigza on the bookshelves where our most beloved, imperfect characters live."
 Ghost was published by the Caitlyn Dlouhy imprint of Atheneum on August 30, 2016.

 Three more books have followed in the series.
 Patina (2017) depicts another young star runner, Patina "Patty" Jones.
 Patty feels out of place at her nearly all-white private school.
 Patty and her younger sister live with their dead father's brother and his white wife because their birth mother is unable to take care of them after losing her legs due to diabetes.
 Critics noted the deft way the book handles many issues including teamwork and non-traditional family structures.
 This was the first book Reynolds had written with a female point of view.
 Reynolds wanted to write about the special burdens some teen girls assume in their families.
 In his The New York Times review, Tom Rinaldi called the novel "excellent".
 The book was also well received by other reviewers, earning a starred review in Kirkus Reviews, School Library Journal, The Horn Book Magazine, and Booklist.

 The third installment in the series, called Sunny, was released on April 10, 2018.
 Paste magazine named the audiobook, narrated by Guy Lockard, one of the 13 best of 2018 to date, saying, "The whole series is a must-listen, but Sunny is a particular treat" thanks to the Lockard's portrayal of the "lolling, goofball voice" of the novel's first-person protagonist.

 The fourth installment in the series, called Lu, was released October 23, 2018.

-The fifth book in the series is Coach and will be released on October 14, 2025.
+The fifth book in the series, Coach, was released on October 14, 2025.